nim-lang/website/jekyll/_posts/2023-08-01-nim-v20-released.md

 The Nim team is proud and happy to announce Nim version 2.0.

-This is an evolution (not revolution) of Nim language, bringing ORC memory management as a default, along with many other new features and improvements.
+This is an evolution (not revolution) of Nim, bringing ORC memory management as a default, along with many other new features and improvements.